postgres-ai/postgres-howtos/0033_how_to_redefine_a_PK_without_downtime.md

 ---

-# How to redefine a PK without downtime
+# How to redefine a PK without downtime.
+Method 1: "New column"

 > I post a new PostgreSQL "howto" article every day.
 Join me in this
 > journey – [subscribe](https://twitter.com/samokhvalov/), provide feedback, share!